Please read this post carefully before posting your questions on returning inventory. Most questions are already answered here!

 You can return to Mary Kay Cosmetics the following items:

 * All Discontinued Section 1 products

 Mary Kay will send you a list of the specific products you are eligible to return, and the value of each product.
 Do not return any products not on the list, as you will not receive credit for them and Mary Kay will not send them back to you.

 YOU MUST SEND THE “OFFICIAL” MARY KAY FORM WITH YOUR PRODUCT RETURN.
-We have an Excel spreadsheet that you can use to help tally up your return, thanks to BananaRama.

 Note: If you want to return your starter kit, please see this page.

 How to complete your return:

 - All items must be in “original and unused” condition.
 You do NOT need to have boxes to return the items, nor do you need to peel off any labels that you may have put on the products.

 - Mark the items you are returning on Mary Kay’s form or create an itemized list of the items you are returning.
 You do not need to make a separate line item for each shade of color cosmetics.
 You may simply say 102 lipsticks, 85 eye colors, etc.